judsonlmoore/judsonlmoore.com/_pages/travel-guides/turkey-travel-guide.md

 ---
 title: 			Turkey Travel Guide
-subtitle: Two continents, one country.
+subtitle: 		Two continents, one country
-Description: Plan your visit to Turkey and find out where to go and what to do in Turkey.
-Read about itineraries, activities, places to stay and travel essentials...
+description: 	Plan your visit to Turkey and find out where to go and what to do in Turkey.
+Read about itineraries, activities, places to stay and travel essentials.
 permalink: 		"/turkey/"
 layout: 		fullwidth-hero
 category: 		turkey
-image: /assets/images/2013/05/IMG_1765.jpg
+image: 			/assets/images/2013/05/P1080125.jpg
 ---

 ## The most cosmopolitan country on Earth